 The biggest difference is that Orijen seems to include more of those ingredients than Acana does (at least the meats, anyway).
 It’s up to you whether that matters.

-Orijen has the edge here for one simple reason: it offers treats in addition to kibble.
+Orijen has the edge here for one simple reason: it offers treats in addition to kibble and wet foods.